duneanalytics/docs/docs/data-tables/raw/evm/withdrawals.md

 ---
-title: Withdrawls
+title: Withdrawals
 description: The withdrawal table stores information about withdrawals made on the Ethereum beacon chain, including the block time, block number, index, validator index, amount, address, withdrawals root, and block hash.
 ---

 !!!note
     Dune does not have beacon chain data yet.
 This table introduces the action of withdrawing from the beacon chain only.

 The [Ethereum Improvement Proposal (EIP) 4895](https://eips.ethereum.org/EIPS/eip-4895) introduces a system-level "operation" to support validator withdrawals that are "pushed" from the beacon chain to the EVM.

  Withdrawals are represented as a new type of object in the execution payload, called an "operation", that cleanly separates this "system-level" operation from regular transactions.
 Withdrawals provide key information from the consensus layer such as a monotonically increasing index, validator index, recipient address, and the amount of ether given in Gwei.

- Using this table you can observe beacon chain withdrawls and their deposits
+ Using this table you can observe beacon chain withdrawls.

 ### How to work with this table